9th Armored Division (United States)

-The 9th Armored Division (the "Phantom Division") was an armored division of the United States Army during World War II.
+The 9th Armored Division (the "Phantom Division") was a light armored division of the United States Army during World War II.
 In honor of their World War II service, the 9th was officially nicknamed the "Phantom Division."

-The 9th Armored Division was cited for extraordinary heroism and gallantry in combat in the vicinity of Waldbillig and Savelborn, Luxembourg from 16–22 December 1944 during which they repulsed constant and determined attacks by an entire German division.
-Outnumbered five to one, with its infantry rifle companies surrounded for most of the time, clerks, cooks, mechanics, drivers and others manned the 10000 yd final defensive line.
-Supported by the outstandingly responsive and accurate fire of its artillery battalion, this widely dispersed force stopped every attack for six days until its surrounded infantry were ordered to fight their way back to them.
-This staunch defense disrupted the precise German attack schedule and thus gave time for the United States III and XII Corps to assemble unhindered and then launch the coordinated attack which raised the siege of Bastogne and contributed to saving much of Luxembourg and its capital from another German invasion.
-They were awarded the Presidential Unit Citation for their heroism.
+The 9th Armored Division was cited for combat in the vicinity of Waldbillig and Savelborn, Luxembourg, from 16 to 22 December 1944, during which it repulsed attacks by a German division.
+Outnumbered five to one, with its infantry rifle companies surrounded for most of the period, clerks, cooks, mechanics, drivers, and others manned the 10,000 yards (9,100 m) defensive line.
+Supported by the fire of its artillery battalion, the force stopped attacks for six days until its surrounded infantry were ordered to fight their way back.
+This defense altered the German attack schedule and gave time for the United States III and XII Corps to assemble and launch a coordinated attack that raised the siege of Bastogne and prevented another German invasion of Luxembourg and its capital.
+They were awarded the Presidential Unit Citation.

 History

 Predecessor units and early history

 The 3rd Cavalry Brigade, 15th Cavalry Division was constituted in the Regular Army on 29 August 1917 and was organized in December 1917 at Camp Harry J. Jones, Arizona.
 It was demobilized on 15 July 1919.
 Because of a reduced table of organization for the cavalry division developed after the war, the 3rd Cavalry Brigade became a part of the new 2nd Cavalry Division.
 On 15 July 1942, the 9th Armored Division, under the command of Major General Geoffrey Keyes, was activated at Fort Riley, Kansas, by reorganizing and redesignating the white elements of the 2nd Cavalry Division.
 This was only seven months after the Japanese attack on Pearl Harbor on 7 December 1941, which was followed just four days later by the German declaration of war on the United States, thus bringing the United States into World War II.
-Headquarters, 3rd Cavalry Brigade was converted, reorganized, and redesignated as Headquarters, 9th Armored Division Trains.
+Headquarters, 3rd Cavalry Brigade was converted, reorganized, and redesignated as Headquarters, 9th Armored Division Train.
 The 2nd and 14th Cavalry Regiments were inactivated and the personnel and equipment were transferred to the new 2nd and 14th Armored Regiments, respectively.

 The regiments underwent changes during the war as follows: